michaelzhd/CMPE281-Team-Project/backend/README.md

 * /cart #Post a cart, get all carts
 * /cart/{userId} #get all carts using userId
 * /cart/id/{id} #get, update, delete a cart using generated id.

+Request body could be in json format.
+When update record, please set all fields of a schema even if you didn't change them.